Nash, south Shropshire: Government

 The Parish Council was formed at the time when there was little difference to the people between the Church and the State.
 The parish was formed around the small village that was there and was centred on St Johns Baptist Church.

 In the late 1800s the Church and State separated which resulted in a change of governance.
 Nash is now represented by the Nash Parish Council and the Church of England by the Parochial Church Council.

 The Parish Council has most of the power which affect the local people and manages local amenities.
 Mr Jeffrey G. Boak (b.1937 Lancaster, son of Olive née Swarbrick and Leonard Boak, LMS stationmaster, Arkholme for Kirkby Lonsdale) is the representative for Nash Parish Council for the Ludlow and Clee Area Joint Committee.

 Transport & Services

 The main way to get around Nash is via a motorised vehicle as the parish is in a remote area.
 The parish lies on the B4214 road which can be accessed via the A456 or A49.
 Tenbury Wells is the closest market town to Nash being 3.5 miles away and is the closest place where locals can go to shops and arrange accommodation for any visitors to the area.
 Ludlow, 8 miles away, is the closest town where all the high street shops and big supermarkets are found.
 The nearest train station is Ludlow.

-To save the local residents travelling to Tenbury Wells or Ludlow all the time the council has provided services such as a mobile library and village hall.
+To save the local residents travelling to Tenbury Wells or Ludlow all the time the council has provided a village hall.
+Public transport and mobile library are no longer available in the locality.